gvwilson/thirdbit/_posts/2013/2013-06-13-problems-with-pandoc.md

 ### For Instructors

-A hundred lines of guidance go here...
+A hundred lines of guidance go here…

-...and several hundred lines of lesson go here.
+…and several hundred lines of lesson go here.
 ```

 it (quite naturally) guesses wrong about where the `div`'s should go.
 For now, I'm putting the instructors' material in a quotation block, but I'd rather do this properly if I can.